redis/redis-doc/topics/cluster-tutorial.md

 As you can see during the failover the system was not able to accept 578 reads and 577 writes, however no inconsistency was created in the database.
-This may sound unexpected as in the first part of this tutorial we stated that Redis Cluster can lost writes during the failover because it uses synchronous replication.
+This may sound unexpected as in the first part of this tutorial we stated that Redis Cluster can lost writes during the failover because it uses asynchronous replication.
 What we did not said is that this is not very likely to happen because Redis sends the reply to the client, and the commands to replicate to the slaves, about at the same time, so there is a very small window to